Here's looking at you, Blue: JetBlue looks to the next 20 years

 "Our biggest single difference is our people and our culture," says present-day JetBlue CEO Robin Hayes.
 "Our crew members also understand that we are in a big fight with large legacy airlines with very deep pockets."

-Gareth Edmonson-Jones, who ran communications at JetBlue's launch, recalls the warm familial culture of hugs amongst employees.
+Gareth Edmondson-Jones, who ran communications at JetBlue's launch, recalls the warm familial culture of hugs amongst employees.

 David Neeleman, founder and CEO of JetBlue, gives a Champagne christening in 2000 to Bluebird, an A320 which was the airline's first aircraft.